xu-yuan1/openvino-docs/pages/pot_docs_simplified_mode.rst

   ``pot -q default -m <path_to_xml> -w <path_to_bin> --engine simplified --data-source <path_to_data>``

+* To provide more options, use the corresponding ``"engine"`` section in the POT configuration file as follows:

+  .. ref-code-block:: cpp

+  	"engine": {
+  	    "type": "simplified",
-* To provide more options, use the corresponding ``"engine"`` section in the POT configuration file as follows: ```json "engine": { "type": "simplified", "layout": "NCHW", // Layout of input data.
-Supported ["NCHW", // "NHWC", "CHW", "CWH"] layout "data_source": "PATH_TO_SOURCE" // You can specify path to the directory with images // Also you can specify template for file names to filter images to load. // Templates are unix style (this option is valid only in Simplified mode) } ```
+  	    "layout": "NCHW",               // Layout of input data.
+Supported ["NCHW",
+  	                                    // "NHWC", "CHW", "CWH"] layout "data_source": "PATH_TO_SOURCE" // You can specify path to the directory with images
+  	                                    // Also you can specify template for file names to filter images to load.
+  	                                    // Templates are unix style (this option is valid only in Simplified mode) }

 A template of configuration file for 8-bit quantization using Simplified mode can be found `at the following link <https://github.com/openvinotoolkit/openvino/blob/master/tools/pot/configs/simplified_mode_template.json>`__.